MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 ## Edit default profile

-Intune applies the default profile to all users and all devices when there is no other ESP profile to apply.
+Intune applies the default profile to all users and all devices when no other ESP profiles are available to assign.
 You can configure the default profile to show or hide the ESP.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and select **Devices**.
 2. Select **Windows** > **Windows enrollment** > **Enrollment Status Page**.